 President Nelson Green urged members to vote.

-Income trickle: $10.00 .
-The additional income cover targets, maintenance of equipment.
+Income trickle: Angeles Range charges the club $7 per person when we hold an event there.
+A year and a half ago, the club started to charge $10.00 per person to provide a small trickle of income to the club.
+The additional income is to be used to cover the cost of targets, and the maintenance of club equipment.

 The club needs to restock ammunition for rifle shoots.
-Rich Rebele and Nelson Green are research a reliable source.
+Rich Rebele and Nelson Green are researching a reliable source.
 Using factory ammunition protects our equipment and our insurance coverage.
 The JPL gun club does not sell ammunition for profit.
+The club engages in a group buy when it purchases ammunition.
+Members are able to participate in this collective purchase by reimbursing the club.

 Meeting adjourned at 1:00 p.m.